rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ```

-> **IMPORTANT** Handlebars based templates have different objects available to the legacy template.
+> **IMPORTANT** Handlebars based templates have different objects available to the legacy template used in V2 of this extension.
+This is a break change.

 What is done behind the scenes is that each `{{properties}}` block in the template is expanded by Handlebars.
 The property objects available to get data from at runtime are: